Flat vs Conical Burr Coffee Grinders: Which Is Better?

 Conical burr grinders waste fewer grounds

-Good coffee is expensive, and you don’t want to waste it in the grinder.
-Plus when coffee grounds go stale in your grinder, they can impact the flavor and freshness of your coffee.
+Great coffee can be pricey, so it’s important not to let it go to waste in your grinder.
+Also, when coffee grounds become stale inside your grinder, they can ruin the taste and freshness of your brew.

 Conical grinders are easier to clean